-Ben is a PhD candidate at the University of Toronto in the laboratory of Dr. Belinda Chang.
-His research is focused on engineering cellular signaling to develop new drug discovery platforms, and to create new cell-based therapies.
+Ben is a postdoctoral associate at the National Institute of Standards and Technology (NIST).
+His research is focused on engineering cellular signaling to develop new drug discovery platforms, and to create cell-based therapies.
 Ben holds a Bachelor’s degree in Life Sciences from McMaster University, where he first developed an interest in the origins of life and protein engineering.
-He then completed a Master’s degree in Medical Sciences at McMaster, working in the laboratory of Dr. William Sheffield to engineer novel anticoagulants.
+He then completed a Master’s degree in Medical Sciences at McMaster, and a PhD at the University of Toronto, focusing on synthetic biology.
 Passionate about student engagement, he has lead several student unions and founded McMaster University's first iGEM team.

 He loves anything and everything to do with synthetic biology and he’s excited to help the community grow in Canada.
 He believes that Canada can become a leader in the field, first by promoting existing research, and eventually with specific training programs and improved funding.
 He founded SynBio Canada to work actively towards these goals.

 Laura Prochazka, community officer university of toronto

 Laura, grown and educated in Switzerland, moved to Canada in fall 2016 to work as a Postdoctoral researcher at the University of Toronto.
 Her main expertise lies in engineering multi-input gene circuits in human (stem) cells.
 She is inspired by the opportunities Synthetic Biology can offer in particular to increase our understanding of human cell fate decisions and to generate novel cell-based therapeutics.